Dorothy Malone (writer)

-Dorothy Malone Mitchell (born 8 November 1896, date of death unknown) was an American writer and columnist.
+Dorothy Malone Mitchell (fl.
+1920s to 1950s) was an American writer and columnist.
 Her books include How Mama Could Cook!
 (1946), Cookbook for Brides (1947) and Cookbook for Beginners (1953).
-Malone wrote a daily column under the pen name Prudence Penny for the New York American and later wrote as "Elsie Barton" for Secrets magazine.
+Malone wrote a daily column under the pen name Prudence Penny (a pseudonym for a number of female Hearst columnists) for the New York American and later wrote as "Elsie Barton" for Secrets magazine.

+Career

 According to a 1947 profile, Malone worked for William Randolph Hearst's company (now Hearst Communications) for 15 years.
-At the time of the profile, she was living with her sister, Ruth Brown, and daughter Valerie at 24 Woodbine Avenue in Larchmont, New York; per the 1940 US Census, she had been widowed.
+In 1947 she was living with her sister, Ruth Brown, and daughter Valerie at 22 Woodbine Avenue in Larchmont, New York; per the 1940 US census, she had been widowed.

 As of 1947, she had a weekly radio program on a station called WOR (possibly either WEPN-FM or WOR).